modelmetry/modelmetry-sdk-python/README.md

 To use the Modelmetry SDK, **you must authenticate using your tenant ID and API key**.
 You can find these in your Modelmetry settings.

-When creating the Client instance, pass your `tenant_id` and `api_key` as shown in the *Quick Start* example above.
+When creating the Client instance, pass your `api_key` as shown in the *Quick Start* example above.
 These credentials will be used for all API calls made through the SDK client.

 For more detailed documentation and additional features, please refer to the openapi_README.md file and the Modelmetry API documentation.